imopbuilder/nextjs-express-turbo/README.md

 # Next-express-turbo

-This codebase leverages the powerful combination of Next.js and Express, seamlessly integrated through TurboRepo.
+This codebase leverages the powerful combination of Next.js and Node.js, seamlessly integrated through TurboRepo.
 Which, in turn, encapsulates the robust capabilities of Biome and TypeScript tooling, providing a streamlined and efficient development environment.

 ### What's inside?